 Scholars in Alcohol Neurobiology Program

 The Developmental Exposure Alcohol Research Center (DEARC) conducts path-breaking research on the neurobiology of alcohol use and abuse using pre-clinical (rodent) models (see https://www.binghamton. edu/centers/dearc/ for more information).
 The Center has nearly a dozen affiliated labs, about half of which receive direct federal funding to support studies in alcohol neurobiology.
-Commensurate with its long-standing commitment to training the next generation of scientists, the DEARC is pleased to announce a new “Scholars in Alcohol Neurobiology” program to encourage and support under-represented groups to train in DEARC-supported laboratories as a first step toward a career in biomedical research.
+Commensurate with its long-standing commitment to training the next generation of scientists, the DEARC offers a “Scholars in Alcohol Neurobiology” program to encourage and support under-represented groups to train in DEARC-supported laboratories as a first step toward a career in biomedical research.
 In addition to providing outstanding scientific training and mentorship, the program seeks to remove financial barriers to participation in science.

 The program is envisioned to provide research experience during the regular academic year and will include a $5000 annual stipend (half in September, half in February).
 The Fellowship also includes an additional travel allowance of $1000 to cover membership fees and attend the annual Conference of the Research Society on Alcoholism (RSA), held in late June each year, where students will be expected to present their scientific findings.
 Fellows will be expected to attend monthly meetings of the DEARC and will have the opportunity to present “work-in-progress” talks, network with faculty and trainees at all levels of the scientific spectrum, and to participate in discussion of ongoing projects among DEARC-affiliated laboratories.
 Other professional development activities geared toward preparation of a career in biomedical research will also be provided.